 A common complaint amongst owners of more powerful under deck models is the constant “groaning” as the pilot works to keep the boat on course.
 The CPT is extremely quiet.
 You can hardly hear it!
 It allows crew to sleep when they are off-watch.

 Cockpit autopilots are more exposed to the elements than their underdeck counterparts, so we have built the CPT for immersion.

-The sensor, drive box, and remote are designed and built to withstand immersion.
+The control box and drive box are designed and built to withstand immersion.
 We prefer to call the CPT truly water resistant, as the term “waterproof” is often misunderstood.
 Storing the unit improperly for long periods in standing water or flooded conditions can eventually exceed the rating of the watertight seals.

 The rugged push-pull manual clutch permits almost instant engagement and disengagement.
 Two inexpensive shear pins will break in an overload and serious damage is prevented.

-The CPT drive unit generally clamps to the pedestal with a special bracket.
-No holes have to be drilled.
-Two stainless steel brackets, standard or shallow are available depending on the horizontal distance from the pedestal to the wheel.
-If pedestal mounting is not suitable, an L-shaped bracket for bulkhead or cockpit sole mounting is used instead.
+For pedestal mounting, an optional stainless steel pedestal bracket is available for clamping directly to most pedestals.
+This bracket can usually be installed without drilling any holes.
+Two options, standard or shallow are available depending on the horizontal distance from the pedestal to the wheel.
+If pedestal mounting is not suitable, an optional L-shaped bracket for sidewall or cockpit sole mounting can be used instead.

-The sensor unit is supplied with a clamp to fit the pedestal rail.
+The control box is supplied with a clamp to fit the pedestal rail.
 It can also be mounted in other convenient locations as long as there is no magnetic disturbance.
-The use of versatile J-bolts allow an easy an clean installation of the wheel pulley to the wheel.
+The use of versatile J-bolts allow a clean and easy installation of the wheel pulley to the wheel.
 Most of the time, the CPT is owner installed in just a few hours.